-While communities work toward a future in which they can thrive, vulnerable families and individuals around the globe still have basic, immediate needs.
-That’s why Rise Against Hunger supports safety net programs that provide nourishment, as well as additional skills training or services that support the difficult journey out of poverty.
+While communities work toward a future in which they can thrive, families and individuals facing hunger around the globe still have basic, immediate needs.
+That’s why Rise Against Hunger supports safety net programs that provide nourishment and encourage education through school feeding, vocational training and health clinics to support the difficult journey out of poverty.

 Rise Against Hunger meals are provided in schools to encourage increased enrollment and attendance.
 For adults in community empowerment programs, the provision of meals offsets productive time lost while attending training sessions.
 Meals distributed in hospitals and clinics may support patients’ nutritional needs and complement their treatments.

 One in three people worldwide are adversely affected by vitamin and mineral deficiencies.
 Rise Against Hunger meals, packaged by volunteers, are designed to provide a comprehensive array of micronutrients.
 Rise Against Hunger meals include enriched rice, soy protein, dried vegetables and 20 essential vitamins and nutrients.

 The Stages of Life for a Rise Against Hunger Meal

 Next to maize, rice is the most commonly consumed grain with regard to human nutrition and caloric intake.
 Along with soy or lentil proteins, vegetables and vitamins, rice is the fourth and final ingredient in our meals.

 The rice we use is sourced locally whenever possible and transported to one of our locations around the world.
 From there, staff store and inventory the rice along with the other meal ingredients.

 Volunteers come together to package meals for those facing food insecurity.
 Rice and other dry ingredients are combined into a meal bag that, with water, becomes a highly nutritious vegetarian meal.